 Stryker is installed using the dotnet cli as a dotnet tool

-Stryker requires dotnet 5.0 or newer: Install dotnet
+Stryker requires the dotnet 6.0 runtime or newer: Install dotnet

 Dotnet framework specific